San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last year, San Francisco's games finished over 50.5 points scored, its current matchup's total, five (out of 16) times.
+- Of 16 games last year, San Francisco had five with over 50.5 points scored, its current matchup's total.

-- A total of 11 Green Bay games last season (out of 18) had more than 50.5 total points scored.
+- Green Bay's games went over 50.5 total points scored in 11 of 18 matchups last season.

-- The 49ers and the Packers combined to average 4.8 more points per game a season ago than the over/under of 50.5 set for this game.
+- The 49ers and the Packers combined to average 4.8 more points per game a season ago than the over/under of 50.5 set for this matchup.

-- The average over/under the 49ers had set in games last year was 3.4 less points than this outing's point total.
+- The average over/under the 49ers had set in matchups last year was 3.4 less points than this outing's point total.

-- The average total for Packers games in 2020 was 0.3 more points than the point total of 50.5 in this outing.
+- The average over/under for Packers games in 2020 was 0.3 more points than the point total of 50.5 for this outing.

 49ers stats and trends

-- The 49ers were favored by 3 points or more seven times last season, and covered the spread in two of those matchups.
+- San Francisco won seven games against the spread last season, while failing to cover nine times.

-- San Francisco and its opponents combined to hit the over eight out of 16 times last season.
+- The 49ers covered the spread twice when favored by 3 points or more last season (in seven opportunities).

-- San Francisco was 4-3 against the spread and 4-3 overall last season when the team scored over 23.1 points.
+- A total of eight of San Francisco's games last season went over the point total.

-- When San Francisco totaled over 334 yards last year, the team was 6-7 against the spread and 6-7 overall.
+- When San Francisco recorded more than 23.1 points last year, it was 4-3 against the spread and 4-3 overall.

-- Last year the 49ers turned the ball over 31 times, 13 more than the Packers' takeaways (18).
+- In games that San Francisco piled up more than 334 yards last season, the team was 6-7 against the spread and 6-7 overall.

 - Click over to SISportsbook and get the latest odds on this matchup.